 - shortness of breath

 Your doctor will likely have you temporarily stop Mounjaro if you have any of these symptoms.
-If they confirm that you have thyroid cancer, they’ll likely have you permanently stop taking this drug.
-In this case, they’ll recommend a different treatment for your diabetes.
+If they confirm that you have thyroid cancer, they’ll likely have you permanently stop Mounjaro treatment.
+In this case, they’ll recommend a different medication for your diabetes.

 Injection site reaction